Guidelines for the development of commercial sites

 Basic requirements for self-development in all municipalities

-In order to be able to flexibly meet local demand for expansions and relocations, all municipalities should have a basic stock of available commercial space with a legally binding development plan that is sufficient for at least five years.
+In order to be able to flexibly meet local demand for expansions and relocations, all municipalities should have a basic stock of available commercial sites with legally binding development plans that is sufficient for at least five years.
 The main target groups and location types here are trade and (non-disruptive) commerce as well as industry and production.

-Regionally significant space available for the main employment centers
+Regionally significant areas for the main employment centers

-There is an increased demand for space in the municipalities with employment centers in the Regional Spatial Planning Program (RROP), because they not only have to meet their own municipal needs, but are also attractive for relocations within the region and supra-regional settlements.
+There is an increased need for land in municipalities with employment focal points in the regional spatial planning program (RROP), because these not only have to serve their own municipal needs, but are also attractive for relocations within the region and for supra-regional settlements.

-For larger supra-regional settlements - in addition to land for municipal requirements and expansion and relocation requirements at the main employment centers - locations close to the freeway are particularly needed that allow, for example, three-shift operation or night-time truck handling.
+For larger supra-regional settlements - in addition to areas for municipal own requirements and expansion and relocation requirements at the main employment centers - locations close to the freeway are particularly needed, which, for example, allow three-shift operation or night-time truck handling.
 This primarily concerns the location types industry/production and logistics .

 In 2012, the Hannover Region already defined standards for so-called priority locations and supplementary locations for large logistics settlements in the region's logistics area concept.

-Of the key locations named in the logistics area concept, all areas at the Barsinghausen/Groß Munzel location have already been sold (including the e-mobility component plant for VW), and large areas at the Wunstorf-Süd/Trimodal location have now also been marketed (including HAVI and Rudolph Logistik).
+Of the priority locations named in the logistics area concept, all areas at the Barsinghausen/Groß Munzel location have already been sold (including the e-mobility component plant for VW), while large areas at the Wunstorf-Süd/Trimodal location have now also been marketed (including HAVI and Rudoph Logistik).

 Future locations for knowledge-oriented industry, urban production and services